youmisuk/FairCATE-Multilevel/README.md

 **`GLMM_model()`**

-**Description:** fitting the outcome model and treatment model using GLMM method.
+**Description** fitting the outcome model and treatment model using GLMM method.
+It will return two fitted objects:
+-

 **Usage**